Upstatement/ups-public-library/src/entries/what-is-css.md

 #### Child combinator: `>`

-The child combinator selects nodes that are direct descendants of the first element.
+Selects nodes that are direct descendants of the first element.
 It does not apply to grandchildren, or any other elements further down the document tree.

 ```css
 .post > .heading {